Gilbert du Motier, Marquis de Lafayette: Flight to Varennes

-A plot known as the Flight to Varennes almost enabled the king to escape from France on 20 June 1791.
-The king and queen had escaped from the Tuileries Palace, essentially under the watch of Lafayette and the National Guard.
+On 20 June 1791, the king and queen, under the watch of Lafayette and the National Guard, escaped from the Tuileries Palace.
 Being notified of their escape, Lafayette sent the Guard out in a multitude of directions in order to retrieve the escapee monarchs.
 Five days later, Lafayette and the National Guard led the royal carriage back into Paris amidst a crowding mob calling for the heads of the monarchs as well as Lafayette.
-Lafayette had been responsible for the royal family's custody as leader of the National Guard, and he was thus blamed by extremists such as Georges Danton, declaring in a speech directed towards Lafayette “You swore that the king would not leave.
-Either you sold out your country or you are stupid for having made a promise for a person whom you could not trust….
-France can be free without you.”
+Lafayette had been responsible for the royal family's custody as leader of the National Guard, and he was thus blamed by extremists such as Georges Danton, declaring in a speech directed towards Lafayette "You swore that the king would not leave.
+Either you sold out your country or you are stupid for having made a promise for a person whom you could not trust… France can be free without you."
 He was further called a traitor to the people by Maximilien Robespierre.
-These accusations made Lafayette appear a royalist, damaged his reputation in the eyes of the public, and strengthened the hands of the Jacobins and other radicals opposition of him.
+These accusations made Lafayette appear a royalist, damaged his reputation in the eyes of the public, and strengthened the hands of the Jacobins and other radicals in opposition to him.
 He continued to urge the constitutional rule of law, but he was drowned out by the mob and its leaders.